minerric/bltg-Nodemaster/README.md

 I am quite confident this is the single best and almost effortless way to setup different crypto masternodes, without bothering too much about the setup part.

-If this script helped you in any way, please contribute some feedback.
-BTC donations also welcome and never forget:

-**Have fun, this is crypto after all!**

 ## Installation

 SSH to your VPS and clone the Github repository: